LucySVenutiWinter/Deep-Q-Network/readme.md

 ### Scenario

-The input space consists of a 320 by 240 RGB pixel screen, along with two numbers corresponding to ammunition and health.
+The input space consists of a 320 by 240 RGB pixel screen.
 The action space consists of three discrete options: turn left, turn right, and attack.
 The goal is to kill as many enemies as possible.
 There are three melee-only and three ranged enemies, all of which respawn with more health soon after being killed.

 <p align="center">
 <img src="figures/example.gif" "GIF of a trained agent playing the first six seconds of the scenario.")